This is a landmark year for diversity at the Oscars. Why did it take nearly a century?

 Yeun’s “Minari” co-star, veteran South Korean actress Yuh-jung Youn, earned a best supporting actress nod, making her the first Korean woman to be nominated for an acting Oscar.

-The best actor category also includes Riz Ahmed, who plays a heavy-metal drummer who begins losing his hearing in “Sound of Metal.”
+The best-actor category also includes Riz Ahmed, who plays a heavy-metal drummer who begins losing his hearing in “Sound of Metal.”
 The British actor, born to Pakistani parents, is the first Muslim to be nominated for best lead actor.
 He’s also the first person of Pakistani descent to be nominated in an acting category.

 “I just think the more and more people that can find themselves celebrated and included in these moments, the better.
 That’s what storytelling is about,” Ahmed told the New York Times after his historic nomination.
 “It’s about trying to stretch our idea of who we are.
 And when we celebrate a wider range of stories, and a wider range of storytellers, it can help more and more people to find themselves in our culture.”